What is Dilution, and What Does it Have to do with CBD?

 Competitors may artificially enrich their diluted extract with CBD isolate, rather than purify the natural extract and its complements.

 According to the Law of Conservation of Mass, mass can never be created or destroyed.
 The same applies for THC in industrial hemp extraction.
 Manufacturers who dilute their hemp extract to lower the THC below 0.3% are simply hiding the full truth.
 The mass of THC is not being removed from its initial amount after the extraction step (2-4% THC).
 The mass of THC is unchanged, very high, and risky for consumers.
 This is why Kazmira’s proprietary purification technology focuses on removing and discarding the mass of THC in their extracts, rather than diluting it.

 What if End Product Manufacturers Didn’t Have to Worry About THC in Crude Oil?

 If CBD products were made with oils that didn’t contain any THC, manufacturers would not have to worry about diluting their products to be compliant with federal regulations.
 Therefore they could make low volume, high potency CBD products, opening the door to a new wave of innovation in the CBD industry.
 Kazmira’s THC-Free broad spectrum CBD oils have up to 90% CBD, other natural cannabinoids, terpenes, and non-detect levels of THC as confirmed by third-party certificates of analysis.
 These oils are moving the CBD end product conversation beyond the limitations of dilution and federal compliance.
 Truly THC-Free oil as a base ingredient can finally make the CBD industry about CBD, and CBD only.
 Moving the conversation beyond dilution will permit innovation on the end products side, allowing for high potency CBD products in all shapes and sizes, without any worry of THC consumption.

 We can guarantee the removal of THC, not simply dilution.
-Rest easy knowing your final product from Kazmira is safe.
+Rest easy knowing your final product from Kazmira is reliable.